Kimberley-College/.github/profile/README.md

 BPhO - Nick, Jamie

 ## Join Us!
-If you want to join the organisation as a current student, or have any code linked to the college you'd like to share drop me an email - nick@prom.kim
+If you want to join the organisation as a current student, or have any code linked to the college you'd like to share drop me an email - hello@nicholasg.me